Quasi-normal modes of the Ay\'on-Beato-Garc\'ia black hole surrounded by quintessence

 Among the different models of black holes, regular black holes have attracted considerable attention due to their ability to avoid singularities while remaining consistent with general relativity.
 In particular, the Ay\'on–Beato–Garc\'ia (ABG) solution \cite{ayon1998regular} stands out as an appealing framework, since it arises from nonlinear electrodynamics coupled to general relativity and describes a nonsingular space-time.
 Over the years, several properties of the ABG black hole have been extensively studied, including the motion of test particles \cite{Garcia:2013zud}, the spectrum of quasi-normal modes \cite{Toshmatov:2015wga}, absorption phenomena, superradiant amplification effects \cite{dePaula:2024xnd}, and its thermodynamic stability \cite{Lopez:2016oaw}.

-In this work, we investigate the quasi-normal modes associated with massless scalar perturbations of an ABG black hole in the presence of quintessence.
-To this end, we employ the Asymptotic Iteration Method (AIM), an efficient and accurate numerical technique for solving Schrödinger-type differential equations.
-This approach enables us to systematically compute the complex frequency spectrum and analyze how both the quintessence field and the black hole parameters influence the dynamics of perturbations.
+In this work, we investigate the quasi-normal modes of scalar, electromagnetic, and gravitational perturbations of the Ayón–Beato–García black hole surrounded by quintessence.
+To this end, we employ the Asymptotic Iteration Method (AIM), an efficient and accurate numerical technique for solving Schrödinger-type differential equations, and compare the resulting frequencies with those obtained via the WKB approximation to assess the reliability of the AIM results.
+This framework allows us to compute the complex QNM spectrum and examine how both the quintessence and the black hole parameters modify the dynamics of perturbations.

 This paper is organized as follows.
 Section \ref{sec.hori} briefly describes the Ayón-Beato-García black holes surrounded by quintessence and analyzes their event horizons.
 Specifically, we examine the parameter regions where the black holes exhibit three, two, or one horizon.
-In Section \ref{sec.ep}, we describe the scalar field perturbations of the black hole.
-In Section \ref{sec.qnm}, we present the results for the quasi-normal modes using the AIM.
+In Section \ref{sec.ep}, we describe the scalar, electromagnetic, and gravitational perturbations of the black hole.
+In Section \ref{sec.qnm}, we present the results for the quasi-normal modes using the AIM and WKB.
 Finally, we summarize our conclusions in Section \ref{conclu}.

-\section{Ay\'on--Beato--Garc\'ia Black Hole surrounded by quintessence}
+\section{Ay\'on--Beato--Garc\'ia black hole surrounded by quintessence}

 The Ay\'on--Beato--Garc\'ia regular solution \cite{ayon1998regular} that describe a black hole in general relativity coupled to non-linear electrodynamics and that satisfies the weak energy condition has the line element;